What is Tandem Skydiving?

 Who Can Make a Tandem Skydive?

-One of the best things about tandem skydiving is how accessible it is.
+In fact, one of the best things about tandem skydiving is how accessible it is.
 The basic requirements are:

 • Health: You should be in reasonable health.
 If you have heart conditions, recent surgeries, or other serious medical issues, check with your doctor first.
 You don't need to be an athlete — people of all fitness levels make tandem jumps every day.